 As your network expands, the management of your CMS will inevitably become more complex.
 It’s therefore important to plan ahead and decide how you will securely roll out more administrative roles to authorised personnel.
 Alternatively, for more streamlined teams, you might also have to consider automating processes, like for instance, the creation of templates, so staff can simply drop in and refresh the text within a pre-packaged design.
 Additionally, functionality like tagging might become necessary, so that specific messaging can be sent out simultaneously to pre-selected players, that you can categorise by, for instance, department, or location.

 You may also have to deal with a greater volume of content.
 Roland started off with simply having to share some videos and imagery on two courtside screens, but he soon had to update the system.
-Ultimately, the stadium not only needed digital signage messaging, but also live TV broadcasts, so that fans could follow the action on-screen.
+Ultimately, the stadium not only needed Digital Signage messaging, but also live TV broadcasts, so that fans could follow the action on-screen.
 The content schedule became challenging to manage, entailing pre-game interviews and videos, time-outs during games, half-time entertainment, and sponsorship.
 As this case perhaps shows, to cope with ever-increasing content demands, any CMS you build needs to be regularly upgraded, so that you can create, for example, multi-sequence playlists and even multi-zone design layouts to run multiple content pieces, side by side.

 On-going cybersecurity management